aelassas/tdd/README.md

 We can notice that in the workflow explained above, the tests are executed after the code has been refactored.
 This ensures that the code remains correct after refactoring.

-This article will discuss TDD in C# through a simple example.
+This article will discuss TDD through a very simple example.
 The purpose of the example is to describe each step of TDD.
 The example will be developed in C# and the testing framework used is xUnit.
 We will be using Moq for mocking and dotCover for code coverage.
 We will be creating a multilingual translator through TDD.
 When writing code, we will try to respect SOLID principles and achieve 100% code coverage.

 ## <a id="dev-env" name="dev-env">Development Environment</a>